 Trisan has a busy and successful family law practice with a particular emphasis on children work.
 Noted for her empathetic approach to her clients, Trisan is adept at putting people at ease and excels in her ability to build a good working rapport quickly.
 Her friendly and understated exterior belies a steely core and absolute determination to get the right result for her clients, often in very difficult and distressing cases.
 Solicitors say "she has a very warm approach with vulnerable clients which puts them at ease" and "I know I can rely upon her to provide am impeccable and positive service".
-Trisan is listed in the Legal 500 2022 and 2023 as a Leading Junior in Children Law (Public and Private).
+Trisan has been listed in the Legal 500 as a Leading Junior in children law cases since 2022.

 She has experience in complex multi-day fact-finding hearing and final hearings in respect of serious physical injury, psychological harm, sexual abuse, neglect including arising from substance misuse and domestic violence.